 We reserve this day as an acclimatization day.
 However, it is not a good idea to stay at the lodge for the entire day.
 It is best to gain altitude to acclimatize ourselves.
 There are several options for how you wish to spend the day.
-We can suggest you for a short hike up to Everest View Hotel past Syangboche airstrip for panoramic views of Mt.
+We can take a short hike up to Everest View Hotel for panoramic views of Mt.
 Everest, Lhotse, Ama Dablam, and others.
-Also, there is the option to hike to the village of Khumjung and learn more about the culture, tradition, and lifestyle of the Sherpa people.
-Then later in the afternoon, return to Namche Bazaar.
+The hike goes past Syangboche airstrip.
+There is also the option to hike to the village of Khumjung and learn more about the culture, tradition, and lifestyle of the Sherpa people.
+Then later in the afternoon, we shall return to Namche Bazaar.
 Overnight in Namche Bazaar.

 Day 6: Namche Bazzar - Dole(4,130 m/6-7hrs)

-Today we climb up to the hilltop just above Namche Bazaar and then follow the path until Sansa.
-From Sansa, the trail bifurcates the trail to the right goes to the Everest Base Camp but, we will take the left one that goes to the Gokyo valley.
-It is a gradual uphill walk until Mongla hilltop, which provides outstanding views of Thamserku, Kangtega, and Ama Dablam on the way.
-We can frequently spot wild lives like pheasants, mountain goats, and the elusive musk deer along the way.
-After crossing through forests, waterfalls, we descend to Phortse(3680).
+Today we climb up to the hilltop just above Namche Bazaar and then follow the trail until Sansa.
+From here, the trail bifurcates the trail to the right goes to the Everest Base Camp.
+But we shall take the one that goes to the Gokyo valley.
+It is a gradual uphill hike until Mongla hilltop.
+The hilltop provides outstanding views of Thamserku, Kangtega, and Ama Dablam along the way.
+We get the opportunity to spot wild lives like pheasants, mountain goats, and the elusive musk deer along the way.
+After hiking through forests, past waterfalls, we finally descend to Phortse(3680).
 From Phortse, the trailheads to the left into the forest and climb, steadily around the side of the valley, until we reach Dole.
 Overnight in Dole.

 Day 7: Dole – Machhermo (4,470m/4-5hrs)

-The most outstanding feature of the trail today is the abundance of plant and animal vegetation including, wildflowers and Rhododendrons.
-We climb steadily up through a scenic ridge above Dole and continue to Luza via Lhabarma.
-The path is steep uphill in most places as we pass through thorny bushes up to Lhabarma.
-The trail passes across many summer settlements and the charming hamlet of Luza (4360m).
-Walking along the hill side above thundering Dudh Koshi, passing through some small hamlets and sandy spurs, we reach Machhermo.
+Today we shall climb steadily up through a scenic ridge above Dole and continue to Luza via Lhabarma.
+The path is steep and uphill in most places as we pass through thorny bushes up to Lhabarma.
+The trail goest past several summer settlements and the charming hamlet of Luza (4360m).
+We hike along the hill side above the thundering Dudh Koshi, past small hamlets and sandy spurs, and we finally reach Machhermo.
 Machhermo is the last major settlement on the way up to Gokyo.
 The beautiful streams, flowing down from the Kyajo Ri and Phari Lapche mountains, runs through the village and meet the Dudh Koshi river.
 Overnight in Machhermo.

 Day 8: Machherma - Gokyo(4790m/4 hrs)

 Today, we climb along a ridge from where we can have a spectacular view of the valley below with views of Mt.
-Kangtega, Thamserku, and the northern part to the Cho-Oyu (8153m).
-Beyond the ridge, the valley widens as the trail passes through a Chorten and reaches Pangka (4480 m) after some gentle walk.
-It is a steep climb up before we reach Gokyo.
+Kangtega, Thamserku, and the northern part of the Cho-Oyu (8153m).
+Beyond the ridge, the valley widens.
+The trail goes past a Chorten and reaches Pangka (4480 m).
+Hereafter, it is a steep uphill climb until we reach Gokyo.
 We follow the valley, past the first lake, known as Longpongo (4690m), where we get a chance to observe the footprints of a lama on a stone.
 We pass the second lake and reach the third Lake.
 A surging stream in Gokyo valley links the two lakes.
-Gokyo village is situated by the end of the third lake with Cho Oyu Mountain looming in the backdrop sets an amazing spectacular view.
+Gokyo village is situated by the end of the third lake with Cho Oyu Mountain looming in the backdrop with amazing views.
 Overnight in Gokyo.

 Day 9: Gokyo Valley: Acclimatization(Optional hike to 5th & 6th Lake of Gokyo)